-Weather Underground midday recap for Friday, September 06, 2013.
+Weather Underground Forecast for Sunday, September 15, 2013.

-Temperatures in the Lower 48 states Friday have ranged from a morning low of 26 degrees at Mt.
-Washington, N.H. to a midday high of 105 degrees at Thermal, Calif.
+Temperatures in the Lower 48 states Saturday have ranged from a morning low of 28 degrees at Black River Falls, Wis. to a high of 106 degrees at Thermal, Calif.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.